GuillaumeLegoy/data-projects-template/README.md

 ```

-### Once inside your project, run the following to install dependencies (only flake8 by default):
+### Once inside your project, run the following to install dev dependencies:
 ------------
 ```bash
 $ make requirements